FAQs

 Even if you're not into halos, lens etching, or other fancy aesthetics, a basic projector retrofit is always worth it for the increase in safety and performance.

-What does Switchback, RGBW, Flow Series mean?
+What does Switchback, RGB, and Flow Series RGBW mean?

 There are many types of LEDs and it can be tough to know which kind you want (or need!) on your build.
 Here's a quick breakdown of the types of LED you'll commonly see in our builds and product pages: